humbuni/catgpt/README.md

 This repository contains **two** separate apps that live side-by-side:

-1. **backend/** – Python + FastAPI service that proxies requests to OpenAI’s Chat Completion API and streams the reply back to the browser as Server-Sent Events (SSE).
+1. **backend/** – Python + FastAPI service that proxies requests to OpenAI’s Chat Completion API, keeps per-session chat history **in memory**, and streams replies back to the browser as Server-Sent Events (SSE).
 2. **frontend/** – React + Vite web client that provides the chat interface and renders the streamed tokens in real-time.

 > Everything is 100 % MIT-licensed—feel free to fork and adapt.